 After closing the trunk lid, try pulling it up to make sure it is securely locked.

 -Internal trunk release handle

-If a person is locked in the trunk, pull down the phosphorescent handle (illuminated for a while) lever on the inside of trunk lid in case of emergency to open the trunk lid.
+If a person is locked in the trunk, he or she can pull down the phosphorescent handle on the inside of trunk lid to open the trunk lid.